 Children vary in their development of speech and language skills.
 However, they follow a natural progression or timetable for mastering the skills of language.
 A checklist of milestones for the normal development of speech and language skills in children from birth to 5 years of age is included below.
 These milestones help doctors and other health professionals determine if a child is on track or if he or she may need extra help.
 Sometimes a delay may be caused by hearing loss, while other times it may be due to a speech or language disorder.

 There appear to be critical periods for speech and language development in infants and young children when the brain is best able to absorb language.
 If these critical periods are allowed to pass without exposure to language, it will be more difficult to learn.

 We here at H&H Child Care Training want to ensure that all children are given the opportunities to have a language rich environment and have created a course to help teachers provide such an environment.
-A Taste of Words is just one of the classes teachers can take to help children develop language skills needed for life.
+Letter & Number Planning in Child Care is just one of the classes teachers can take to help children develop language skills needed for life.